jasonaaronwilson/c-armyknife-lib/src-doc/value-hashtable.md

 # @file value-hashtable.c

-A very thread-unsafe hash map of C style zero terminated byte "strings" to a value_t.
+A very thread-unsafe hash map of value_t to value_t.

-Please don't expect C++, JVM, or Rust level of performance for at least these reasons:
+Please don't expect C++, JVM, or Rust level of performance since we use chaining which is considered slower than open addressing.

-1) We are probably using a slower (but higher quality) hash function than they use for strings, a design decision I made to have a single "good enough" hash function to use everywhere in this library because I assume you will find the right cryptography library to meet those needs.

-2) Probably a bigger impact on modern processors is that we use chaining which is considered less friendly than open addressing and other techniques.
-However, I wanted an implementation that was simple and reusing string_alist_t seems to have done the trick.

-## @macro string_ht_foreach
+## @macro value_ht_foreach

 Allows traversing all elements of a hashtable in an unspecified order.

-## @function make_string_hashtable
+## @function make_value_hashtable

 Create a hashtable with the given number of buckets.